AIHubCentral/docs/assets/RVC/Resources/Training.md

 If the graph is decreasing that means the discriminator is becoming better at distinguishing between real and synthetic data which usually means that the generator is producing realistic audio.
 ***

+#### `grad_norm_g` Gradient norm for the generator:
+grad_norm_g shows the magnitude of gradients during training.
+If the gradients are becoming too large (over 1,000 for fintuning) that can cause some training instabilities and if they are becoming small that can lead to slow learning.

+> If you're fintuning it's best if the gradients don't go above 1,000.
+***

+#### `grad_norm_d` Gradient norm for the discriminator:
+grad_norm_d shows the magnitude of gradients during training.
+If the gradients are becoming too large (over 100 for fintuning) that can cause some training instabilities and if they are becoming small that can lead to slow learning.

+> If you're fintuning it's best if the gradients don't go above 100.
+***

 ***
 #### :icon-chevron-down: <u>Mel Images</u>
 ***